mgsisk/webcomic/readme.md

 ## Special Thanks

-To [Mihari](http://katbox.net) for ongoing feedback and feature suggestions.

-To everyone that continues to use and support Webcomic.
+To everyone that continues to use and [support Webcomic](https://patreon.com/mgsisk).

 ---